phamvutuyetanh/AI_Project/README.md

 ` https://github.com/phamvutuyetanh/AI_Project.git `

 Another way, you can download file AI_Project.ipynb and heart.csv.
-Then, running these file in your IDE
+Then, run these file in your IDE.

 <a name="Techniques"></a>
 ## II.
 Techniques